basemkhirat/elasticsearch/readme.md

 ## Elasticsearch data model

 Each index type has a corresponding "Model" which is used to interact with that type.
-Models allow you to query for data in your types or indices, as well as insert new records into the type.
+Models allow you to query for data in your types or indices, as well as insert new documents into the type.

 ##### Basic usage